Cherreads

 Synopsis

 The day after her wedding, Amari's world shatters.
 A phone call tells her that Kaelen, the kind truck driver she married just yesterday, is dead.
 But when she rushes to identify his body, she doesn't find a corpse.
-She finds a monster wearing her husband's face—Talon Blackwood, the Alpha’s own nephew—who grabs her, threatens her family, and reveals a truth that changes everything She isn't married to him.
+She finds Talon Blackwood—a monster wearing her husband's face—the Alpha's own nephew.
+He grabs her, threatens her family, and reveals a truth that changes everything.
+The truth?
+She isn't married to him.
 She never was.
-Her real husband is the Alpha of River pack, Kaelen Blackwood.
-The most dangerous wolf alive.
+Her real husband is Kaelen Blackwood, the Alpha of River Pack.
+One of the most dangerous wolves alive.
 And he has no idea she exists.
-Now Amari must play the pretend bride for an Alpha who doesn't remember marrying her, while the man who destroyed her life watches her every move.
+Now Amari must play the bride for an Alpha who doesn't remember marrying her, while the man who destroyed her life watches her every move.
 One wrong word and her family dies.
 One slip and the Alpha will discover he's been deceived.
-But when the Alpha’s eyes meet hers for the first time, something impossible happens.
-His wolf recognizes her and claims her.
-And now Amari faces an even more terrifying question: What happens when the king discovers his accidental bride is his fated mate—and she's been lying to him since the moment they met?
+But when the Alpha's eyes meet hers for the first time, something impossible happens.
+His wolf recognizes her.
+And claims her.
+Now Amari faces an even more terrifying question: What happens when the king discovers his accidental bride is his fated mate—and she's been lying to him since the moment they met?

 VIEW MORE